Replacing Security Certificates

 When updating to Veeam Backup for AWS version 5.0, note that only the TLS v1.3 certificates are now supported.
 Veeam Backup for AWS will automatically recreate all previously generated self-signed certificates.

 When you install Veeam Backup for AWS, it automatically generates a default self-signed certificate.
 You can replace this default certificate with your own self-signed certificate or with a certificate obtained from a Certificate Authority (CA).
 To replace the currently used TLS certificate, do the following:

 - Switch to the Configuration page.

-- On the Certificates tab, click Replace Web Certificate.
+- Click Replace Web Certificate.

-- Select Upload certificate(s) to upload a certificate that you obtained from a CA or generated using a 3rd party tool.
+- Select the Upload certificate option if you want to upload a certificate that you obtained from a CA or generated using a 3rd party tool.